Determine skin type: How to recognize what your skin needs

 Sensitive skin – When the skin sounds the alarm

-Care tip: Mild, perfume-free products.
+Care tip: Mild, fragrance-free products.

-Katja recommends: "For sensitive skin, Ectoin, aloe vera, panthenol, and centella asiatica are ideal – they soothe, strengthen the skin barrier, and relieve redness and irritation.
-Important: Use products without alcohol, fragrances, and dyes, and don't forget sunscreen."
+Katja recommends: "For sensitive skin, ectoin, aloe vera, panthenol and centella asiatica are ideal – they soothe, strengthen the skin barrier and relieve redness and irritation.
+Important: Use products without alcohol, fragrances and dyes and don't forget sunscreen."

 Mature skin – changing needs

-Katja recommends: "Mature skin particularly benefits from vitamin C, hyaluronic acid, retinol, peptides, and antioxidants such as vitamin E and coenzyme Q10—these ingredients promote elasticity, reduce wrinkles, and effectively protect the skin from environmental influences."
+Katja recommends: “Mature skin particularly benefits from vitamin C, hyaluronic acid, retinol, peptides and antioxidants such as vitamin E and coenzyme Q10 – these ingredients promote elasticity, reduce wrinkles and effectively protect the skin from environmental influences.”

 Can my skin type change?